BennyGabel/WeatherDashboard/README2.md

 WHEN I click on a city in the search history
 THEN I am again presented with current and future conditions for that city

+Use the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) to retrieve weather data for cities.
+Read through the documentation for setup and usage instructions.
+You will use `localStorage` to store any persistent data.

 # User Story
 AS A traveler
 I WANT to see the weather outlook for multiple cities